Tamariki 5-12 years

 Our Child and Youth Team provides interventions to support tamariki, rangatahi and the wider whānau.

-We aim to support tamariki and their whānau with warmth, empathy and evidence-based practice to empower positive change through awareness, understanding and action.
+We aim to support tamariki and their whānau with warmth, empathy and evidence-based practice to empower positive change.

 What we offer tamariki aged 5-12:

-• Support with challenges in the home, school and/or community.
+• Support with home, school or community challenges.

 These services are available to those in Whakatipu basin area, Wānaka, Upper Clutha and Central Otago (and surrounding townships).
-We can be flexible, but our main office is based in Frankton.
+We can be flexible, but our specialized Child & Youth office is based in Frankton.

 We offer programmes and support for tamariki and whānau with safety concerns or those exposed to family violence.